 The new track is the second of three originals on the new album, with features from the likes of Willie Nelson on his song Crazy, as well as a production team boasting an array of music’s finest - Bob Rock, Greg Wells, Allen Chang, Jason ‘Spicy G’ Goldman and Sir Paul McCartney.

 How can I listen to Michael Bublé‘s new LP Higher?

 Higher, the 11th studio album from the multi-Grammy winning artist, will be released on March 25th on Warner Records / Reprise Records.
 The album will be available on all major music streaming platforms.
-To watch Michael Bublé‘s new single click here [link].
+Watch Michael Bublé‘s new single: